 \subsection{Disease outbreak outcomes}

-A disease outbreak has two possible outcomes: either it is able to spread beyond a local context and becomes a fully established epidemic or it fades out \citep{Watts2005}.
-Most stochastic epidemiological models reflect this reality and hence its epidemic size distribution is bimodal \citep{Watts2005}.
+There are two possible outcomes for an infectious disease outbreak: either the disease spreads beyond a local context to become a fully established epidemic or it fades out \citep{Watts2005}.
+Therefore, the distribution of the epidemic sizes is bimodal, which is reflected by most stochastic epidemiological models \citep{Watts2005}.
 In the context of this study, where we consider an ongoing COVID-19 epidemic, we can focus on the mode of the infection size distribution that is associated with the established epidemic.
 This distribution is known to be approximately Gaussian \citep{Libin2018, Britton2010}.
-We note that this argument does not automatically hold for the hospitalisation size distribution, which we also consider in our experiments.
-The reason for this is that, as for many infectious diseases, the likelihood to be hospitalised is not uniformly distributed across the population \citep{Luk2001}.
-For COVID-19, it is known that hospitalisation rates rise exponentially with age \citep{Palmer2021}.
-Nonetheless, as for a particular arm, we keep the contact reductions and vaccine policy constant, we still expect a central trend that can be well approximated with a Gaussian.
+We note that this argument does not automatically hold for the hospitalisation size distribution, as for many infectious diseases, the likelihood to be hospitalised is not uniform within a population \citep{Luk2001}.
+For COVID-19, hospitalisation rates rise exponentially with age \citep{Palmer2021}.
+Nonetheless, as for a particular scenario arm, we keep the contact reductions and vaccine policy constant, we still expect a central trend that can be well approximated with a Gaussian.

 To incorporate this prior knowledge in BFTS, we consider the reward distribution Gaussian with unknown mean and variance and assume an uninformative Jeffreys prior $(\sigma)^{-3}$ on $(\mu, \sigma^2)$ \citep{Honda2014}.
 This prior leads to the non-standardised t-distributed posterior, that we truncate on the interval $[0,1]$ as we know the arm's means are in this interval.
 The formal derivation for this posterior can be found in \supplementary{A}.